1 / 10

 There was already plenty of heritage behind the Ghibli name, too.
 It dates back to the 1960s, although back then, the Ghibli was a grand tourer designed to compete with cars like the Ferrari Daytona, rather than an executive saloon.

 To keep Maserati purists happy, two Ferrari-built 3.0-litre V6 petrol engines with eight-speed automatic gearboxes were offered.
 However, success in the executive saloon market hinges on the availability of a diesel, and the Ghibli was the first ever Maserati model that could be fuelled from the black pump.
 The engine was the same 3.0-litre V6 unit used in the Jeep Grand Cherokee, but unfortunately, from the noise it made, you’d think it came from a combine harvester.
+In 2021, Maserati axed the diesel from the Ghibli line-up and replaced it with a 2.0-litre petrol mild hybrid.

 To be honest, the Ghibli wasn’t ideal in other areas, either.
 The ride was firm and lumpy, the handling was only so-so and the steering was vague.
 Inside, meanwhile, there wasn’t that much luxury or safety equipment, or that much space, the infotainment system on early cars was a mess and the quality of the materials and assembly wasn’t quite good enough.
 It’s not a bad car by any means, but remember, these are all areas in which the Ghibli’s German rivals really excel, so the differences are brought into even starker contrast.